Dr. Hunter’s research interests include collaborative writing, digital rhetoric and

 - Qualitative & Online Research Methodologies

 As a student, my favorite courses were those that asked me to make something that had relevance beyond the classroom, even if only a simulation, and so in most of my courses I use project-based pedagogy.
 I often ask students to work in teams to solve rhetorical problems; for example, in my most recent versions of Writing Beyond the Academy, students have learned about food deserts andgrowing their own food.
 They've goten their hands dirty in the Teaching & Learning Garden.
-Based on this work, they designed promotional and educational materials for teh Teaching and Learning Garden.
+Based on this work, they designed promotional and educational materials for the Teaching and Learning Garden.
 In my Digital Writing & Publishing graduate course, students will interview digital writer and publishers and then design an eBook using Kindle Digital Publishing tool.

 Why did you become an English professor?